PaddlePaddle/PaddleRS/docs/intro/transforms_en.md

-# Data transformation operator
+# Data Transformation Operator

-## List of PaddleRS supported data conversion operators
+## List of PaddleRS Supported Data Conversion Operators

 PaddleRS organically integrated data preprocessing/data augmentation (collectively called data transformation) strategies required by different remote sensing tasks, and designed a unified operator.
 Considering the multi-band characteristics of remote sensing images, most data processing operators of PaddleRS can process input of any number of bands.
 All data conversion operators currently provided by PaddleRS are listed as follows: